 The trustee is then considered the legal owner of the property.
 Since the trustor or beneficiary isn’t the legal owner, the death of the trustor or a beneficiary doesn’t affect the ability of the trustee to hold or transfer legal title.
 In turn, no probate is required.

-The California Civil Code allows real property owners to designate who will inherit their property on death through the manner in which title to the asset is taken.
-Specifically, two individuals can hold title to an asset in “joint tenancy, which by definition includes the term “right of survivorship.”
+Most state laws allow real property owners to designate who will inherit their property on death through the manner in which title to the asset is taken.
+Specifically, two individuals can hold title to an asset in joint tenancy, which by definition includes the term “right of survivorship.”

 In the case that one joint tenant passes, the asset is then owned entirely by the surviving joint tenant.
 Typically the title is transferred through the recording of a death certificate and affidavit concerning the death.
 This needs to be done with the county recorder’s office in the county where the property is located.